-Join Dennis Taylor for an in-depth discussion in this video Looking up information with VLOOKUP and HLOOKUP, part of Excel 2011 for the Mac: Mastering Formulas and Functions.
+Join Dennis Taylor for an in-depth discussion in this video Looking up information with VLOOKUP and HLOOKUP, part of Excel 2011 for the Mac: Advanced Formulas and Functions.

 - There are any number of situations in Excel where you want to look up information, perhaps located in a table that's on the current worksheet, or maybe on a different worksheet in the same workbook, or maybe even in a different workbook.
 Among the many lookup functions, the two most prominent are called VLOOKUP and HLOOKUP.
 Think of V meaning vertical, H meaning horizontal.
 In this worksheet called Lookups, there's a column, Tax Rate.
 We've got compensation amounts just to the left here.

 We need to look up a tax rate.
 Now, if you had not heard about lookup functions, you perhaps would start to use an IF function here, and in theory you could use an IF function.
 It would be quite extensive, if you were trying to look up information in the table like what we see here, it might involve using nested IFs, perhaps eight or ten nested IFs.
 It would become quite complex.
 Now, when you're setting up information in a table, and you know that elsewhere you will be using functions to gather data from that table, you could structure a table vertically, like the one we see here in columns M and N, or you could structure it horizontally, the way we see the data here in columns P through Y.